JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 ## Leveling Up

-Leveling up in NRZ has a some general rules as to how payouts are made in events:
+Leveling up in NRZ has a some general rules as to how pay-outs are made in events:

 - The lower the class the higher the reward bonus.
+- Every 30 minutes, a random track is boosted with +50% rewards.
+Check chat or live map to see which event is boosted.
+- On weekends there are special events alternating with 2x XP/Cash on one week and increased HRZ performance part drop rate (8% drop rate) on the other week.
-- Circuit events tend to offer higher payouts compared to other event types.
+- Circuit events tend to offer higher pay-outs compared to other event types.
 - Longer races have better rewards.
 This is why the low class reward bonus exists: to balance this rule.
-- Finishing in higher placements, such as 1st place, increases payouts.
+- Finishing in higher placements, such as 1st place, increases pay-outs.
 - Multiplayer races provide more rewards than singleplayer.
-However, for grinding purposes, the waiting time for multiplayer races may reduce overall efficiency even with higher payouts.
+However, for grinding purposes, the waiting time for multiplayer races may reduce overall efficiency even with higher pay-outs.
 - Achieving a perfect start provides slightly better rewards.
 - Ramming/destroying more cops in Team Escapes or Pursuits will net higher rewards.

 ### Most efficient event for under level 60

+!!! warning
+    Levelskipping no longer works as of 2025 and has been confirmed to have been a bug which has now been fixed!
+This section is now considered out of date, but kept here in case someone wants to explore level skips.
+Using E class car on Lemans will offer better rewards than higher classes, however skipping multiple levels no longer happens as dramatically as described here.

 Lemans is a highly efficient event for leveling up, especially for players below Level 40.
 However, its efficiency decreases significantly after Level 60.

-Example Lemans payouts at level 95 with S2 Class car:
+Example Lemans pay-outs at level 95 with S2 Class car:

 - Average REP: ~34,482 per minute
 - Average Cash: ~56,724 per minute